 The Kennedy Lounge, where beverage courses are taught, connects to the lobby.
 Two model hotel suites, the Gaylord and the Marriott, are also on the first floor and are used as training labs for the Housekeeping Management course.
-The room across from the hotel suites is the Business and Hospitality Division Office.
 A student-operated restaurant is located at Bluestone Restaurant at The College Golf Course at Delhi.
 Banquet and private meeting facilities are also available for groups of ten to two hundred-fifty persons.